durbasmriti/CV_PclubTask/README.md

 -On google colab , I connected google drive to it and used bing_image_downloader and uploaded more than 500 pictures in each category .

--And yes now my two folders in google drive wwere not empty anymore :)
+-And yes now my two folders in google drive were not empty anymore :)

+## Instructions to get your own datasets:
+- make two folder one named "female_wearing_mask" and other "Male_wearing_mask"
+-
+- Copy the code of bing-image-downloader.py in your colab
+-
+- change your query and directory as per your need

 ## Instructions on how to run the code
 - download the datasets in your google drive